-PetSmart offers four essential training programs each run through a course of 6 weeks with a one hour weekly class.
+PetSmart Dog Training offers four essential training programs each run through a course of 6 weeks with a one-hour weekly class.
 All of these are available for $119 for each program.
 Additionally, they also have a therapy dog training program and a bonus trick program.

 The essential dog training programs are divided into Puppy Training for 10 weeks old to 5 months old, then the Beginner, Intermediate, and Advanced programs for 5 months and older which depends on their level.

 They also offer Private Training Work for Individual Needs which is one-on-one with an accredited trainer.
 The rates range between $45 for a 30-minute session and $219 for a 4-hour session which you can split into shorter sessions depending on your preference.

 PetSmart assures that all of its trainers are accredited.
 All trainers are also equipped with a strict session plan and are guided to do positive reinforcement methods.